EsteveM/customer-reviews-api/README.md

 # Customer Reviews API Project

 This project is intended to build the persistence layer for a REST API that supports the customer reviews and comments of a product page in an ecommerce application.
 The API is built using Java, Spring Boot and Maven.
-Polyglot persistence will be introduced with Review information residing in both MySQL and MongoDB in different shapes.
-Review information resides in both MySQL and MongoDB in different shapes.
+Polyglot persistence is introduced with Review information residing in both MySQL and MongoDB in different shapes.
 The API is also tested using Spring Data JPA and MongoDB Tests.

 ## Table of Contents